ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 # from the root of the repo
 $ yarn lerna publish

-# if Lerna is not displaying all pacakges as needing publishing, cancel and use
+# if Lerna is not displaying all packages as needing publishing, cancel and use
 $ yarn lerna publish --force-publish
 ```